plone/documentation/develop/addons/upgrade_to_51.rst

 In a lot of cases, you can configure ``xml`` files instead of using Python code.
 In other cases you may need to write custom installer code (setuphandlers.py).

 See the :doc:`GenericSetup documentation </develop/addons/components/genericsetup>`.

 Default Profile
 ---------------

-Historically, when your add-on had multiple profiles, their names would be sorted alphabetically and the first one would be taken as the installation profile.
+Historically, when your add-on had multiple profiles,their names would be sorted alphabetically and the first one would be taken as the installation profile.

 It was always recommended to use ``default`` as name of this first profile.

 Since Plone 5.1, when there is a ``default`` profile, it is always used as the installation profile, regardless of other profile names.

 Exception: when this ``default`` profile is marked in an ``INonInstallable`` utility, it is ignored and Plone falls back to using the first from the alphabetical sorting.

 Uninstall